Welcome to the Wisconsin First Detector Network!

 The Wisconsin First Detector Network (WIFDN) is a citizen science network that empowers people to take action against invasive species through invasive species monitoring, management, and outreach.
 WIFDN provides training and resources through a combination of webinars, instructional videos, and hands-on workshops, in addition to providing volunteer opportunities to citizen scientists.

-It’s time to restart the GLEDN County Challenge, which you can complete by being the first person to submit an invasive species report in 2019 from your county.
-With one county (Sawyer) down, you still have 71 opportunities to complete the challenge!
+The WIFDN County Challenge is live!
+You can complete the challenge by being the first person to submit an invasive species report in 2019 from your county.
+With 5 counties down, you still have 67 opportunities to complete the challenge!